AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/fundamentals/experience-fragments.md

 ## Personalization on your Experience Fragment {#personalization-experience-fragment}

-Personalization on your Experience Fragment allows marketers to define target audiences for the Experience Fragment just once, then re-use the fragment in any page; this eliminates the need to specify the required variations for each audience every time the fragment is used.
+Personalization on your Experience Fragment allows marketers to define target audiences for the Experience Fragment just once, then re-use the fragment in any page.
+This:

+* eliminates the need to specify the required variations for each audience every time the fragment is used
+* maintains styling across the offers

 Personalization is achieved by defining the **Personalization** properties on either the Experience Fragment or variation, or the folder containing the fragments; this means that inheritance can override personalization properties.